 – 7,000 dead on the Georgian side.
 100,000 refugees expelled from Abkhazia.

 – 6,000 dead on the Abkhaz side and around 200,000 Abkhaz, Russians and Armenians alike have left the region.

-The situation has been frozen for almost 30 years and Abkhazia is a de facto state, independent but still unrecognized by the vast majority of the international community.
+The situation has been frozen for the past 30 years and Abkhazia is a de facto state, independent but still unrecognized by the vast majority of the international community.

 Capital : Sukhum (in Abkhaz “Аҟәа” – in Russian “Сухум”)